kubedb/docs/docs/guides/ignite/custom-configuration/using-podtemplate.md

   namespace/demo created
   ```

-> Note: YAML files used in this tutorial are stored in [docs/examples/memcached](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/memcached) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).
+> Note: YAML files used in this tutorial are stored in [docs/examples/ignite](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/ignite) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Overview

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for Memcached database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for Ignite database.

 KubeDB accept following fields to set in `spec.podTemplate:`